Barcode

 -

-1D (linear) barcodes, like UPC or Code 39, encode data in a single direction (horizontally) using bars and spaces.
+What is the difference between 1D and 2D barcodes?1D (linear) barcodes, like UPC or Code 39, encode data in a single direction (horizontally) using bars and spaces.
 They are typically used for simpler identification.
 2D (matrix) barcodes, such as QR codes or Data Matrix, encode data both horizontally and vertically, allowing them to store significantly more information, including text, URLs, and even images.

 -